tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 > You mentioned that you are a research assistant for [project].
 Could you specify exactly what did you contribute (e.g. collected dataset)?
 >
-> For projects you worked with a team, mention the specific parts you built.
+> For the projects you worked with a team, mention the specific parts that you contributed to.

 The candidate should not appear to claim to be doing work that needs an entire team to do.